-Radio buttons provide unique options from which signers can select only one response.
-When adding radio buttons to a document they are placed as a group, and the creator can add, remove, or position the individual buttons.
+When adding radio buttons to a document, they are all placed as a single group.
+Within this group, the creator can add, remove, or position the individual buttons.
 An optional tooltip can also be added to give the recipient more guidance in their choice.

 Radio buttons, as a group, can be required or optional.
-If you set the Required Field property, your recipient must select one of the options in order to finish signing.
+If you select the Required Field property, your recipient must select one of the options in order to finish signing.

 Learn more about the different types of fields that can be added to forms in the DocuSign eSignature User Guide.